Grymmwolf/Pups-of-Perpetuity/README.md

 ## Credits

 - Mod by **Grymm**.
-- Kyle reference from [SerBucky](https://www.youtube.com/channel/UCKgkufG1zPWOac-GBkrtRgA) (Though I take credit for naming/reimagining Kyle)
+- Kyle reference from [SerBucky](https://www.youtube.com/channel/UCKgkufG1zPWOac-GBkrtRgA) (Though I take full credit for naming/reimagining Kyle)
 - Powered by **BepInEx**, **Harmony**, and a need to avoid depression brought on by starving puppers.

 ---